Upper Red Lake

 Do not contaminate public or private trash bins with fish guts or human waste.

-Do not put household trash in clearly marked human waste receptacles.
+Do not put household trash or fish carcasses in clearly marked human waste receptacles.

 If you have access to a winter dump station, please use it with caution.
 If you don't know, ask.